nikitavoloboev/data/security/cryptography/encryption.md

 - [Concrete](https://github.com/zama-ai/concrete) - Set of crates that implements Zama's variant of TFHE.
 In a nutshell, fully homomorphic encryption (FHE).
 - [Zama](https://zama.ai/) - End-to-end encryption for AI. ([GitHub](https://github.com/zama-ai))
 - [PQ Crypto Catalog](https://github.com/kriskwiatkowski/pqc) - Reference implementations of post-quantum cryptographic primitives.
+- [Up1](https://github.com/Upload/Up1) - Host that client-side encrypts images, text, and other data, and stores them, with the server knowing nothing about the contents.